aaronxu17/aaronxu17.github.io/experience/index.md

 </p>

 * Developing API-driven micro-services that combine into large and complex platforms.
 * Planning and executing highly parallel distributed object storage transformations and migrations.
-Specifically, demonstrated load-banlancing scheme design to combat I/O bottleneck in cloud storage systems.
+Specifically, demonstrating load-balancing scheme design to combat I/O bottleneck in cloud storage systems.
 * Participating in troubleshooting, capacity planning and analysis, performance analysis activities.

 ### New York University